-Videos and written testimonials from students about their experiences taking our language and culture courses, or studying one of the major/minor concentrations within the USF Department of World Languages.
+Videos and written testimonials from students about their experience taking our language and culture courses, or pursuing one of our majors or minors.

 USF Student Victoria Forbrich is a Biomedical Sciences major with a minor in Linguistics and German.
 Dr. Vasquez is a Professor of Applied Linguistics and the current section head of Applied Linguistics at USF (as of 4/12/2022).